 After dinner, we grabbed a cocktail and hit up the hot tub for a little bit before it closed.
 With full day of traveling under our belts, it was a nice way to end the day.
-Even though it was still on the early side for us, still being on California, we went to sleep shortly after in preparation for a packed next day.
+Even though it was still on the early side for us, being on California, we went to sleep shortly after in preparation for a packed next day.

 Despite going to sleep early, we still slept right through our alarms on Tuesday (maybe we were still recovering from all of the wedding festivities?!).